BanterTheGreat/modern-4e/classes/fighter.typ

       = Feats
       You gain access to the #className feat list
-    ]

-    #pagebreak()
+      #colbreak();

-    #classes.powerLinks(className: className, extraContent: [
+      #classes.commonTraits(class: className, commonTraits: [
-      = Common Traits
         == Reliable
         An effect type.
 If a reliable power misses every target, the power is not expended.
         == Invigorating
         The creature gains temporary hit points equal to their *Constitution* when it hits with a power that has the invigorating keyword.
 No invigorating power grants temporary hit points more than once during a turn, even if the user hits more than once with that power.
       ]);
+      #classes.powerLinks(className: className);
+    ]

+    #pagebreak()

     #set page(columns: 1)